How to Wear Bronzer if Your Skin Is Already Brown

 Know the Benefits

 At the most basic level, Anthony explains that the purpose of bronzer is to give you the appearance of a tan or a glow.
 Bronzer is usually applied to give a highlight effect to the cheekbones, forehead, bridge of the nose, and chin.
-Anthony says that on deeper-toned skin, these points are highlighted naturally.
-For deeper skin, bronzer should instead be used as a highlighter.
+Since these points are already naturally pigmented on deeper skin, bronzer should simply be used to highlight them.

 “Bronzer is definitely beneficial for people who have darker skin because what you can do is accentuate a glow that you already have,” says Anthony.
 The key is to enhance only certain areas of the face.
 “Instead of looking oily or appearing as though you just finished a SoulCycle class where there’s too much perspiration, bronzer application should appear intentional yet effortless,” she says.